verloop/twirpy/README.md

 client = haberdasher_twirp.HaberdasherClient("http://localhost:3000")

+# if you are using a custom prefix, then pass it as `server_path_prefix`
+# param to `MakeHat` class.
 try:
     response = client.MakeHat(ctx=Context(), request=haberdasher_pb2.Size(inches=12))
     print(response)
 except TwirpServerException as e:
     print(e.code, e.message, e.meta, e.to_dict())
 ```

+## Twirp Wire Protocol (v7)

+Twirpy generates the code based on the protocol v7.
+This is a breaking change from the previous v5 and you can see the changes [here](https://twitchtv.github.io/twirp/docs/spec_v7.html#differences-with-v5).

+This new version comes with flexibility to use any prefix for the server URLs and defaults to `/twirp`.
+To use an empty prefix or any custom prefix like `/my/custom/prefix`, pass it as a `server_path_prefix` param to server and clients.
+Check the example directory, which uses `/twirpy` as a custom prefix.

+If you want to use the server and clients of v5, then use the [0.0.1](https://github.com/verloop/twirpy/releases/tag/0.0.1) release.

 ## Support and community
 Python: [#twirp](https://python-community.slack.com/messages/twirp).
 Join Python community slack [here](https://pythoncommunity.herokuapp.com)